Kava Fiji

 Fiji Kava has now become available in Australia.

 As of December 1st 2020, the Australian government has allowed kava to be imported and sold under a permit system.
 Therefore the majority of Fiji kava varieties that are listed above will be available for sale.
 Importation is expected to increase rapidly.
-However, we recommend dealing only with reputable suppliers of Fiji Kava.
+However, we recommend dealing only with reputable suppliers of Fiji Kava and Vanuatu Kava.
 That’s why we have been working in conjunction with Kava Australia and Australia Kava Shop to import only the best Fiji kava.